oracle-livelabs/oic/isv-fusion/lab3-isvtofusion/data-isvtofusion.md

 - Completed all the previous labs.

-## Task 1: Oracle Integration Cloud implementation
+## Task 1: The Oracle Integration Cloud implementation

 1. Import the JITSIEVENTS_01.00.0000.iar file in the OIC instance.